charlysl/6.828-mit-operating-systems-engineering/lab4/README.md

 On the other hand, each link address in ```boot/boot.S``` is identical to its physical address, so there is no need to translate it.

+## Question 2

+*It seems that using the big kernel lock guarantees that only one CPU can run the kernel code at a time.
+Why do we still need separate kernel stacks for each CPU?*

+The problem is that even when one of the CPUs might already be holding the lock, this wouldn't prevent an interrupt in other CPUs from cloberring the kernel stack.

+*Describe a scenario in which using a shared kernel stack will go wrong, even with the protection of the big kernel lock.*

+1. CPU 0 is interrupted, trap pushes registers to kernel stack, acquires kernel lock, and starts handling interrupt

+2. CPU 1 is interrupted, trap pushes registers to kernel stack (totally confusing CPU 0 interrupt handling code), spins on kernel lock

+3. CPU 0 panics, or behaves strangely, because the kernel stack was corrupted by CPU 1